Music, Art, & Events

 The Cathedral's Choirs

 The Cathedral Singers are an all-gender choir inclusive of a range of musical proficiency, supported by professional section leaders.
 The choir regularly performs at the cathedral’s Sunday 6 pm service, and as the group develops, it is planned they will participate in Sunday mornings and special liturgies such as Christmas Eve and the Easter Vigil.
 Anyone with a musical ear and some familiarity with notation is welcome to drop into a Sunday rehearsal.
+The group is on a summer break and will resume in late August, but you are welcome to contact us and add your name to the email list.

 Regular schedule: Sundays from 4:30 pm – 5:45 pm